JuliaSymbolics/SymbolicIntegration.jl/docs/src/manual/contributing.md

 to julia Syntax.

 ### How to use it
-It's handy to have the Mathematica files already in the correct folders in this repo (.m files are ignored by .gitignore), so that you can use the translator script like this:
+In the branch `rules` of the github repo of the package there are all the Mathematica files containing the untranslated rules already in the correct folders in this repo, so that you can use the translator script like this:
 ``` bash
 julia src/translator_of_rules.jl "src/rules/4 Trig functions/4.1 Sine/4.1.8 trig^m (a+b cos^p+c sin^q)^n.m"
 ```